People get dogs for a variety of reasons. Some want a lap warmer, while others want a companion for their kids.

 Their protective instincts are easy to see, and a big German shepherd is surely one of the most intimidating breeds to encounter in a proverbial dark alley.

-Although they make great family pets and are one of the easier breeds to train, German shepherds are not ideal for homes that harbor allergy sufferers.
+Although they are loyal companions who are one of the easier breeds to train, German shepherds are not ideal for homes that harbor allergy sufferers.
 Shepherds shed by the fistful, and they’ll quickly bury your belongings in an archeological layer of hair.

 6. Great Pyrenees

-However, the net impression of a Great Pyrenees can be quite intimidating, especially to those who are not comfortable with dogs.
-Great Pyrenees were originally developed to guard sheep and other livestock – that’s part of the reason for their fluffy appearance.
-They were tasked with not only monitoring their flock, but also protecting it from wolves or other predators – by physical means if need be.
+However, the net impression of great Pyrenees can be quite intimidating, especially to those who are not comfortable with dogs.
+Great Pyrenees were not only developed to chaperone sheep or goats, but also protect their charges from wolves or other predators – by physical means if need be.

-Great Pyrenees are one of the gentlest breeds on our list with respect to their families, but they aren’t a good choice for all owners.
-For example, Great Pyrenees do not adapt well to apartment life, and they are Olympic-caliber shedders.
-They can also be somewhat difficult to train and a bit stubborn.
+The great Pyrenees is one of the gentlest breeds on our list with respect to their families, but they aren’t a good choice for all owners.
+While they can make great family pets, Pyrs do not adapt well to apartment life, and they are Olympic-caliber shedders.
+They can also be somewhat difficult to train and march to the beat of their own drum.

 7. Great Dane

-Cane Corsos demand respect, and they should never be acquired on a whim or without serious thought, consideration and preparation.
-They require a large yard and will almost never be the kind of dog with whom you jaunt off to the dog park.
+Cane corsos demand respect, and they should never be acquired on a whim or without serious thought, consideration, and preparation.

-You’ll need to provide these strong dogs with sufficient exercise, as these muscular dogs were bred to chase and subdue big game, and they won’t be happy if they don’t burn off plenty of steam!
+And because the breed has such a muscular body, you’ll need to provide your cane corso with sufficient exercise — these dogs were originally bred to chase and subdue big game, so they won’t be happy without sufficient exercise and stimulation.

-The Dogue de Bordeaux is a beautiful breed, but its bulk and large head makes it one of the more intimidating dogs available.
+Dogue de Bordeaux are beautiful dogs, but their stocky body, bulky musculature, and large heads make them one of the more intimidating canines available.

 While females usually reach about 90 pound or so, most males exceed 100 pounds and stand about 26 or 27 inches high at the shoulder.

 DDBs (as they’re often called) are very confident dogs, who rarely back down from a threat.
 Though loving with their families (including children), DDBs are not what you would call welcoming to strangers.
-Though they have a short coat, which is easy to take care of, they do produce buckets of drool, which turns off many would-be owners.
+Though they have a short coat, which is easy to take care of, they do produce buckets of drool and have lots of loose skin, which turns off many would-be owners.

 If you’re thinking that you’ve seen one of these dogs before, but you can’t put your finger on where, I’ll help you out: Hooch was a Dogue de Bordeaux.